kathleenkummcp62/77/README.md

 ```

 Create a `credentials.txt` file with your own IP addresses, usernames, and passwords before running.
 The `credentials.txt.example` file shows the required format.
+The repository version of `credentials.txt` only contains placeholder values.
+Be sure to replace them with your real credentials when testing.

 ### Configuration:
 ```yaml